ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 ## Fulfilled

 The Promise instance is in a fulfilled state whenever the defined function has completed its task while not generating any exceptions along the way.
-Thus the function has completed and may or may not provide a return value.
+Thus, the function has completed and may or may not provide a return value.
 The processing of the returned value of a Promise can be processed using one of two techniques.
 There is the use of the <code>await</code> feature or the use of the returned Promise instance <code>then(onFulfilled, onRejected)</code> method.
 The description of this method will be explained when we look at the Promise object itself.
-For now we just need to understand that there are two ways of processing the function returned value.
+For now, we just need to understand that there are two ways of processing the function's returned value.

 ## Rejected

-The Promise instance is in a rejected state whenever the defined function when it uses the defined reject callback to the Promise constructor to pass an rejection reason.
-The passed reason can be anything and it not confined to an instance of an Error object.
+The Promise instance is in a rejected state whenever it uses the passed reject callback to the Promise constructor which is passed a rejection reason.
+The passed reason can be anything and is not confined to an instance of an Error object.
 The error can then be processed using several mechanism that the Promise object provides.
 There is the use of the
-<code>then(onFulfilled, onRejected)</code> callback where you pass a defined onRejected callback
+<code>then(onFulfilled, onRejected)</code> callback where you pass a defined <code>onRejected</code>
-that is passed the reason for why the call failed.
-There is also the <code>catch(onRejected)</code>
+callback that is passed the reason for why the call failed.
+There is also the
-callback where the reason is passed to that callback.
-Finally, there is also the use of the
+<code>catch(onRejected)</code> callback where the reason is passed to that callback.
+Finally,
-<code>await</code> feature where you wrap the call within a try/catch block.
-These are the only
+there is also the use of the <code>await</code> feature where you wrap the call within a
-ways that you can process errors encountered during the call of a function that returns a Promise instance.
+<code>try</code>/<code>catch</code> block.
+These are the only ways that you can process errors
+encountered during the call of a function that returns a Promise instance.

 We are now ready to look at the Promise object itself.